sagemath/trac_to_gh/Issue 6738.md

 # Issue 6738: typo in spkg-install for atlas spkg

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/6738

 Original creator: was